zkLinkProtocol/zklink-nova-ecosystem/README.md

 #### First step

-You can add a .svg file in the `/src/assets/logo`  directory as the logo of the ecosystem you want to add.
-This file should be less than 1M.
+You can add an .svg file for the logo of the ecosystem you want to add in the `/src/assets/logo` directory.
+This file should be smaller than 1MB.

 #### Second step

-You can add a .jpeg file or a .png file in the `/src/assets/banner`  directory as the banner of the ecosystem you want to add.
-The size of the picture should be 1500*500, if not correct may affect the final display effect.
+You can add a .jpeg or .png file for the banner of the ecosystem you want to add in the `/src/assets/banner` directory.
+The image should be sized at 1500px*500px; deviations from this size may affect the final display.

 #### Third step

-You can add a .json file in the `/src/jsonList`  directory as the main body of the ecosystem you want to add.
-File configuration is as follows (we use Arbitrum as an example)：
+You can add a .json file as the main body for the ecosystem you want to add in the `/src/jsonList` directory.
+The file configuration is as follows (using Arbitrum as an example):

 ```bash
 {